Redness and Rosacea

 Treatments are generally continuous in order to give an ongoing reduction of Rocasea.

 The most important treatment of Rosacea is complete avoidance of known triggers.
 It is especially important to avoid overheating, hot showers and prolonged exposure to sunlight.
+An elimination diet of all known dietary triggers to decrease inflammation is also recommended.

-BBL - broadband light is used to treat the superficial capillaries, decrease cellular damage, encourage healthy new blood vessel formation and treat inflammation.
+Broadband light is used to treat the superficial capillaries, decrease cellular damage, encourage healthy new blood vessel formation and treat inflammation.

-Use of cosmeceuticals which prevent redness and flushing, support the skin's protective barrier and decrease inflammation within the skin.
+Certain medical peels such as Mandelic acid work to prevent redness and flushing, support the skin’s protective barrier and decrease inflammation within the skin.